Institut supérieur du commerce de Paris

-ISC Paris Business School, a business school located in Paris, is a French university-level institution (grande école).
+ISC Paris Business School, a highly ranked European business school situated in Paris with an additional campus in Orléans, is a French university-level institution (grande école).
 Its programs consist of a core degree, a bachelor's program offering six different specializations, a Master's degree in management according to the Bologna European higher education standards, and an MBA program offering sixteen different specializations.
-These courses are available both on a part-time and full-time basis.
+And a DBA program.
+These courses are available both on a part-time and full-time basis in both French and English.

-ISC Paris's degrees are accredited by the French Ministry of Education and the Association to Advance Collegiate Schools of Business, a standard reached by only 5% of business schools worldwide reflecting its established international reputation for high quality graduates.
+ISC Paris's degrees are accredited by the French Ministry of Education and the Association to Advance Collegiate Schools of Business (AACSB), A benchmark achieved by only 5% of business schools globally, signifying its well-established international reputation for producing high-caliber graduates.

-The Master in management and the MBA taught in 4 languages and 5 locations are accredited by the Association of MBAs.
+The Master in Management and the MBA taught in 4 languages and 5 locations are accredited by the Association of MBAs (AMBA).
 Only the top 2% of business schools in over 70 countries received this accreditation.

-The Master in Management is designated EFMD accredited Programme by the European Foundation for Management Development.
+The Master in Management is designated as an EFMD-accredited program by the European Foundation for Management Development.

 Subsequently, the Master in Management degree is triply accredited by the different international education alliances.

 The Bachelor and Master degrees are accredited by the Business Graduates Association in January 2021.

-For its Doctorate of Business Administration, ISC Paris Group becomes member of the Executive DBA Council in December 2021.
+In December 2021, ISC Paris Group became a member of the Executive DBA Council regarding its Doctorate of Business Administration (DBA).